danielegasparri/span-gui/docs/stellar_populations_and_SFH.md

 - If uncertain, use "Auto Noise" option, which performs an initial unregularized fit to determine the optimal noise level.
 - For small spectral ranges (<1000 A) and limited templates, "Auto Noise and Regul. error" can be used to optimize both parameters.
 A good starting point for S/N = 50 is setting "Fraction of Dchi2 to reach" to 0.20.

+**IMPORTANT:** The regularization factor here is expressed as "Regul. error", following the convention of pPXF, where "Regul. error" = 1/regularization.
+Example: If you want to apply a regularization of 10, then "Regul. error" = 1/10 = 0.1. **TIP:** With good S/N spectra (100) a "Regul. error" = 0.1 is usually a good choice, following what stated, for example, by @bittner2020.

 **Polynomial Adjustments**:
 Additive Degree: Leave disabled (-1) for reliable results, since they may change the absorption line profiles.
 Multiplicative Degree: Adjust based on spectral range (about 1 degree per 100 A).